dtudk/pythonsupport-page/docs/recommendations/conda.rst

 In general students can *freely* install and use the **Anaconda** software stack.

 A student should, however, still be aware of the limitations of the above policy.
-For instance, if the student is hired in a company (not DTU) with more than 200 employees, then they cannot use **Anaconda** for anything in that company.
+For instance, if the student is hired in a company with more than 200 employees, then the company is responsible for obeying the license.

 Additionally, if a student creates work that is used in a DTU research project, it is not fully clear how the interpretation should be.
 When a student has